 When the air is tested, an air quality specialist will take air samples from within and without your home or building.
 He or she may suggest taking samples from different parts of the home or building based on a visual inspection in order to get the most accurate readings.
 From there, an independent accredited lab will use specialized testing equipment to measure the pollutants in your air.
 The air sampling should take anywhere from one to three hours, depending on the size of your home or building.

 A short time after the samples are collected, they will be sent to the lab.
 You will receive a detailed report listing the pollutants that were found within your home and the level of particles that were found outdoors.
 In the report, the indoor air sample results are compared to what was present outdoors, and if there are any unusual or toxic molds present within your dwelling.
-A-1 will recommend what course of action you should consider to address the problem, whether it is repairing a water leak you were unaware of, or if you should consultant a remediation company for further action.
+We will recommend what course of action you should consider to address the problem, whether it is repairing a water leak you were unaware of, or if you should consultant a remediation company for further action.
 The lab report is typically emailed to the customer within 2-5 days business days and is sent directly from the lab.
 The more detailed the report, the longer it might take for the microbiologist to complete the analysis.

 Who Should Get Air Quality Testing?